MAD MAX FURY ROAD VEHICLES

 I’d been a 2nd AC on Mad Max Beyond Thunderdome and saw first hand the fate suffered by the majority of Aunty Entity’s Armada as they chased down the train stolen from Bartertown by Max, Pig Killer and the kids.

 I contacted Associate Producer and 1st AD P.J.
-Voeten with the idea to shoot as many of the Mad Max Fury Road vehicles as possible before being shipped to set and their eventual fate.
+Voeten with the idea to shoot as many of the Mad Max Fury Road vehicles as possible before they were transported to set and their eventual fate.

-PJ saw merit in the suggestion and took it to Director George Miller and Producer Doug Mitchell.
+He saw the merit in the idea and took it to Director George Miller and Producer Doug Mitchell.

 Wide shots combined with closer details prove their status as works of art.
 Works of art shot before the dirt before they faced their fate on the dusty plains of Nambia.